NTMC-Community/MatchZoo/README.md

 ```

 ## Baseline Tests:
 Here, we adopt <a href="https://www.microsoft.com/en-us/download/details.aspx?id=52419">WikiQA</a> dataset for an example to inllustrate the usage of MatchZoo.
-We have provide <a href="./data/WikiQA/run_data.sh">a script</a> to download the dataset, and prepare it as matchzoo data format.
+WikiQA is a popular benchmark dataset for answer sentence selection in question answering.
+We have provide <a href="./data/WikiQA/run_data.sh">a script</a> to download the dataset, and prepare it as MatchZoo data format.
 In the <a href="">models derectory</a>, there are a number of configurations about each model for WikiQA dataset.

 Take the DRMM as an example.
 In training phase, you can run
 ```